French Dressing (1964 film): Critical response

+The Monthly Film Bulletin wrote: "Ken Russell's TV documentaries have been highly praised, but his first full-length film is notable more for spirited endeavour than for any real accomplishment.
+The direction has a sub-Richardson flavour about it, and the film, aiming at a blend of wit and lyricism, achieves only an undisciplined mixture of buffoonery, fantasy and sentimentality.
+Despite the efforts to attain a suitably free-wheeling exuberance of style, the film lacks rhythm and flow; everything goes on too long. ...
+French dressing maybe, but underneath, the familiar, indigestible British stodge."

 Richard Roud of The Guardian said "the result is disastrous".
 Kingsley Amis in The Observer said it had "some genuine high spirits".
 The New Statesman described it as a "seaside rainswept comedy of peculiar charm and freshness."

 Reflecting on the film in his 1994 memoir, The Lion Roars, Russell said: "Like oil and vinegar, the ingredients didn't mix.
 A script by a couple of West End review writers didn't jell with the images concocted by an arty director from TV making his first feature."
 He added that Booth and Kinnear were "saddled with lousy dialogue and a director who seems more concerned with composition than content.
 There are a few visual gags, mostly at the expense of the mayor and corporation, but there's only so much comedy you can wring out of extras in top hats and tails making fools of themselves on a beach with buckets and spades and Hula-Hoops.

 Russell admitted at one stage he compared the film with Monsieur Hulot's Holiday (1953).
 "What arrogance!
 Dream on, Mr Director, dream on.
 The only truly French touch in your flop of a film came from the pen of Georges Delerue.
 Undoubtedly, the scintillating score – Georges' first ever outside his native France – was the best thing in the movie."

 Reputation

-According to Halliwell's Film & Video Guide, Russell's film is paced at "breakneck speed with echoes of Tati, Keaton and the Keystone Kops.
+According to Halliwell's Film & Video Guide, Russell's film is paced at "breakneck speed with echoes of Tati, Keaton and the Keystone Cops.
 Alas lack of star comedians and firm control make its exuberance merely irritating".
 Oliver Berry writes that, while it "aims to satirise the St Tropez-French Riviera scene by relocating it to Gormleigh-on-Sea", the outcome is "more reminiscent of Benny Hill than Buster Keaton".

 In 2008, Russell returned for a screening of the film at Herne Bay.
 He said: "Nothing about Herne Bay seems to have changed that much.
 Obviously half the pier has sunk, but that's about it.
 The vibes are still the same and the town has the same charm it had in 1963.
 The smell is still the same as well – a bit fishy."